Duration: 2 years full time

 - Understanding and Working in Organisations

 Top up to an MSc level qualification is available, but requires additional funding.
-For further information please contact the Centre for Social Work.
+For further information please contact the Department of Social Work.

 Teaching & assessment